Editor's note

 What none of this required

 A recurring realization during development: none of these filters are exotic technology.
-Non-music detection, fingerprint-based deduplication, cover recognition, AI detection, stem verification — each is buildable with current tools at reasonable cost.
+Non-music detection, fingerprint-based deduplication, cover recognition, AI detection, stem verification — each is buildable today with open components and a few months of careful work.
 The engineering was careful, not heroic.

 This makes the absence of such systems elsewhere harder to explain.
 Major upload platforms process millions of tracks with only fragmentary checking whether the audio is music, whether it duplicates existing content, whether it is a cover, or whether it was generated by an algorithm.
-The result is a music ecosystem flooded with redundant, synthetic, and rights-uncertain material — problems that are then treated as inevitable consequences of scale.
+The result is a music ecosystem flooded with redundant, synthetic, and rights-uncertain material.
+Those problems are then treated as inevitable consequences of scale.

 An orderly workshop with tools hanging on walls and clean workbenches, fully equipped but entirely unused, seen from the doorway.

 The tools exist.
 Most were left on the wall.
-(Image: Qwen)
+Image: Midjourney

 Splitting compensation before the upload, not after